 The craft distillery boom has come to Texas in a big way.
 All across the state, entrepreneurs are trying their hands at everything from bourbon to brandy.
 Although some Texas distilleries are brand new and others have achieved national success, there are clear threads that unite them–hard work, commitment to a hand-crafted product, and desire to be the best at what they do.

-In addition to making great products, many Texas distilleries are opening their doors to share their process with local fans.
+In addition to making great products, many Texas distilleries open their doors to share their process with local fans.
 Often, for less than the price of a cocktail, you can meet the owners and distillers to see first-hand everything that goes into making their wares, and you can try them, too.

 When it comes to alcohol, I fall somewhere between a total novice (in that I’m new to realizing I like dark spirits) and an aficionado (in that I like to drink).
 I am slowly but surely adding to my spirit knowledge in my trips around Texas, visiting as many distilleries as possible.
-Here’s a look at nine great distilleries, each of which has its own unique character and flavorful offerings.
+Here’s a look at 10 great distilleries, each of which has its own unique character and flavorful offerings.

 Ironroot Republic Distillery